 By leaving the migration of your data to professionals who have completed this process countless times and have firsthand knowledge of a variety of file and data structures, you are able to confidently avoid many mistakes while also giving yourself the peace of mind of knowing that your course content is in expert hands.

 So you’d like to have professionals migrate you from your old eLearning platform to your new one…

 Some eLearning platform vendors offer migrations services, some will not migrate you at all, while others will tell you to hire an external IT team to migrate your data into their platform.

-Academy Of Mine believes that your data migration into a new platform should be as stress free as possible and overseen by professionals who know what they are doing.
-We also believe that platform migration should be a standard feature of the service a client get from their eLearning platform vendor.
-This is why we have a team of seasoned professionals who knows the ins and outs of platform migration and offer it as service for new clients moving over to our platform.
+Academy Of Mine believes that your data migration into a new platform should be as stress-free as possible and overseen by professionals who know what they are doing.
+We also believe that platform migration should be a standard available service for clients by their eLearning platform vendor.
+This is why we have a team of seasoned professionals who knows the ins and outs of platform migration and offer it as service for our clients.

 Sounds pretty good, doesn’t it?

 If you have any questions about migrating to an eLearning Platform or would like to know more about the Academy Of Mine platform, please see our eLearning Platform Migration page or email us at firstname.lastname@example.org.